stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/ujet-object.md

   - name: "date_window_size"
     type: "string"
     required: true
-    description: "This is an internal field for stitch use.
-It is optional to change this value."
+    description: "This is an internal field for Stitch use."
     value: ""

   - name: "domain"